 You might do everything right and still wind up the victim of theft.
 But the good news is that certain travel insurance

 options offered by Allianz Global Assistance include benefits for reimbursement if your luggage is lost or stolen while travelling and supports you with getting your travel documents back or replaced.
-Other types of insurances, like homeowners’ policies, might also include coverage for valuables while travelling, so be sure to review all your policies before leaving to ensure you have adequate protection in place.
+Before travelling, check all your insurance policies to make sure they cover your valuables.
+This includes your homeowners' policy.
 And, if the worst does actually happen, your travel insurance advisors will support you with arranging emergency cash transfers from family, passport replacement and claims for stolen items.
 In short, keep your valuables close… and your travel insurance policy with baggage protection benefits

 Travel insurance is underwritten by CUMIS General Insurance Company, a member of The Co-operators Group of Companies, administered by Allianz Global Assistance, which is a registered business name of AZGA Service Canada Inc.